Quick Facts: Earning an Ed.D. in Maryland

 - Supervisor of Teachers of Deaf and Hard of Hearing

-The Administrator I Certificate qualifies an individual to be assigned as a supervisor of instruction or assistant principal.
+This license allows an educator in Maryland to be assigned as a supervisor of instruction, assistant principal, or principal.
 To earn it, you must:

-- Have completed 27 months of effective teaching performance or effective performance as a certified specialist in a PreK–12 setting.
+- Have completed 27 months of effective teaching performance or effective performance as a licensed specialist.

 - Have completed 3 semester hours or a State-approved Continuing Professional Development (CPD) credit in special education coursework.